Schrödinger’s Cat Explained: The Quantum Box Experiment & Its Meaning

 Introducing Fonzi: Revolutionizing AI Talent Hiring

-Automated resume screening
+Automated resume screening for faster, higher-quality candidate filtering

 Summary